prasenjit-net/crypto/index.md

 `net.prasenjit.crypto.E2eEncryptor` is a interface to perform `end to end` encryption typically required in many high secure system where password is required to be encrypted from browser to end authentication system for total security.

 ## PasswordEncryptor
-`net.prasenjit.crypto.PasswordEncryptor` is a special dygestor, which digest password to store in DB.
+`net.prasenjit.crypto.PasswordEncryptor` is a special dygester, which digest password to store in DB.
 And also it perform matching of password.
 This digested password is a one way transform and typically can never be converted to clear password.

 ## SignerVerifier
-`net.prasenjit.crypto.SignerVerifier` is a interface to perform data signing and verification.
+`net.prasenjit.crypto.SignerVerifier` is an interface to perform data signing and verification.
 It has method like `sign` and `verify`.

 ## AesEncryptor